-Asset Report on PTR Report on FD Sch.
-B Report on FD Sch.
-A Do Not Report
+Asset Report on PTR 1 Report on FD Sch.
+B 2 Report on FD Sch.
+A 3 Do Not Report

 Stocks X X X

 Bonds X X X

 TSP Contributions X

 U.S. Treasury Bonds X X X

 Mutual Funds X X

 ETFs X X

-REITs Maybe X X
+REITs Maybe 4 X X

 Options/Futures X X X

 529 Prepaid Plans X X

 529 Portfolio/ Mutual Funds X X

 529 Stocks/Bonds X X X

 Hedge/Private Equity Funds Maybe5 X X

+Cryptocurrencies X X X

 Bank Accounts/ Money Markets X

-Life Insurance Policies and Annuities Maybe Maybe X
+Life Insurance Policies and Annuities 6 Maybe Maybe X

 Income-Producing Real Property X X

-&lt;sup>1 Reportable if the gross value of the transaction in the asset is more than \$1,000.
+$^{^{1}}$ Reportable if the gross value of the transaction in the asset is more than \$1,000.

-$^2$ Schedule B is the transaction schedule on the annual FD Statement.
+$^{^2}$ Schedule B is the transaction schedule on the annual FD Statement.
 Reportable if the gross value of the transaction in an asset is over \$1,000.

-$^3$ Schedule A is the assets and unearned income schedule on the annual FD Statement.
+$^{^3}$ Schedule A is the assets and unearned income schedule on the annual FD Statement.
 Reportable if the asset is worth more than \$1,000 or generates unearned income of more than \$200.

-$^4$ If the REIT is publicly traded, transactions in the REIT do not have to be reported on PTRs.
+$^{^4\,}$ If the REIT is publicly traded, transactions in the REIT do not have to be reported on PTRs.
 If the REIT is private, transactions must be reported.

-$^{\scriptscriptstyle 5}$ Please consult factors outlined in the "Exclusions" section on page 39.
+5 Please consult factors outlined in the "Exclusions" section on page 42.

-&lt;sup>6 Transactions in assets within a variable annuity may be reportable if they are otherwise independently reportable.
+6 Transactions in assets within a variable annuity may be reportable if they are otherwise independently reportable.
 Transactions in fixed annuities and universal and whole life insurance policies are not reportable transactions.

-UNITED STATES HOUSE OF REPRESENTATIVES

-ETHICS IN GOVERNMENT ACT
+UNITED STATES HOUSE OF REPRESENTATIVES ETHICS IN GOVERNMENT ACT

-2016 FINANCIAL DISCLOSURE STATEMENT - FORM A
+2017 FINANCIAL DISCLOSURE STATEMENT - FORM A